-Considering I had only viewed the rest of the island from the tuk-tuk to and from the pier, I was surprised to discover what else Koh Phangan had to offer; not just the full moon party and not just in Haad Rin.
+Considering I had only viewed the rest of the island from the tuk-tuk to and from the pier, I was surprised to discover what else Koh Phangan had to offer; not just the full moon party and not just in Haad Rin. .

 Not as tiny as Koh Tao; Koh Phangan is still quite small – you can drive the whole Island in 2-3 hours (depending on if you stop at some of the hidden gems that we found).
 The roads are quiet and calm which makes for a nice drive so if you’re a nervous driver like me even after plenty of practice on the Thai roads then this is a great place to practice your skills.
 The route is basically completely around the outside of the island which you can circle again and again so it makes an easy and relaxing tour.

 and some amazing beach front bars.
 Our first point of interest was the view point where we used to come for the scenery and a shake every morning.
 You won't be able to miss the View Point Cafe when driving out from Haad Rin.
 It features a small area to sit with a sofa where you can relax with perfect sunrise or sunset views.

 Carry on past the cafe and you will leave Haad Rin.
 Keep going up the north west coast – it’s a long straight road but the scenes are amazing.
 Keep looking left and you will eventually come to what can only be described as the perfect postcard picture

 If you leave Haad Rin around 5pm you will catch the sun setting over it for the best shot!
 Also, don't worry too much about falling in, the water is so shallow you'll be able to stand – I had no trouble at a tiny 5 ft.
 Immediately after the palm tree, at 6.30pm every night a small french wine bar called L’Alcove

 made me a very happy lady!
 Not only do they have a variety of the finest, the setting is absolutely beautiful and service is also great!
 You are sat on the beach with pillows, insense candles, nibbles, wine and even a live band on Saturdays and Tuesdays.
 A definite must-do for a romantic, chilled out evening.
 This would be perfect an evening or two after full moon, where you can still recover but also still get out and enjoy your time on this beautiful island.

+n the first place.
 Check out our travel video below of our time in Thailand including Koh Phangan (and The Challenge footage) and Australia! [vc_video link=”placethelinkhere